 The log is approx. 4" in length and 2" inches in diameter.
 The wood is Appalachian birch 100% cured ready for use.
 The logs may differ slightly from what is pictured, such as the thickness and color of the bark.
 Each tree is unique.
-You will get more than enough moss and british soldier lichen in your kit.
-Just secure in the special drilled wells and you're ready for display.
+You will get more than enough moss and lichen in your kit.
+Just secure in the specially drilled wells and you're ready for display.
 Mist the moss and lichens every few days with spring water.
 Even looks great as a dry display, it's up to you.
 Let it dry out and that's ok, looks great both ways!

 These do not require any special planting.
 Simply place on top of your soil and mist with a spring water (or non-chlorinated) every few days.
 These do best when kept out of direct sunlight, especially during the hotter hours of the day.
 Clean air is essential for these to live.
 They will not thrive in a smoky or contaminated environment.
 Also note that these grow at a very slow rate, most only 1/4-1/2" per year, if that.

 Keep moss damp.
 Moisten every 3-5 days if inside.
 Avoid full direct sun for more than 6 hours.
 Cooler morning sun provides the best results, with shade in the heat of the day.

 Tip: Rain water can be caught in a vessel and put into a NEW CLEAN spray bottle for natural watering.

 Succulents do best in well-drained soil.
 The addition of grit or sharp sand will improve porosity & drainage.
 After planting, water once a week.
 New plants should be well established in 5-6 weeks.